 Adding all historical fiction books into one manageable list is quite impossible, truly.
 This list, I believe, will give you the broadest view of our world’s shared past.
 Let us know in the comments below if we missed your favorite historical fiction book.

 Time Period and Setting: 1920s, Russia

 Publication Year: 2019

-As in his first book as well, you can see his love of literature that is often discussed in this book.
+As in his first book as well, you can see his love of literature, which is often discussed in this book.
 You get detailed descriptions of not only classic literature, but history, food, politics, and more.
-Oh the wonderful descriptions of the food will leave you salivating.
+Oh, the wonderful descriptions of the food will leave you salivating.